 At INBOUND we introduced a new, native integration with ecommerce leader Shopify.
 Now live, this new HubSpot built integration allows shared customers to seamlessly integrate Shopify and its data (customers, orders, and products) into HubSpot.
 This update eliminates any need to manipulate HubSpot to work for ecommerce and enables new automation, reporting, customer marketing, and other sales and marketing tactics ecomm customers want.

 For customers who aren’t on Shopify or don’t want to switch, we’re introducing Ecomm Bridge.
 A new set of API’s built specifically for the ecommerce use case.
 Bridge gives technical teams an official and streamlined way to connect online stores to HubSpot.
-Like the integration Bridge is currently in a limited beta and will roll out over the coming months.
+Like the integration Bridge is currently in a beta and will roll out over the coming weeks.

 What is Shopify?

 Shopify is the leading ecommerce platform for businesses who want to sell online.
 They make it easy to build an online store, get paid quickly and securely, and do business on mobile.